 Which Vegan Milk Is Best?

 Which vegan milk brands are the most ethical and sustainable?
-For the answer, see our Ethical Vegan Milk Ratings Table to compare brands’ ethical scores.
+For the answer, see our Ethical Vegan Milk comparison table to compare brands’ ethical scores.

 Is vegan milk really better for the environment?

 Because of this, many of us assume that vegan milk is inherently more ethical than dairy.
 However, there is a dark side to some vegan milk brands.
-Find out the brands to avoid in our Ethical Vegan Milk Ratings Table.
+Find out the brands to avoid — and the best vegan milk UK consumers can choose — in our Ethical Vegan Milk comparison table.
+For a full breakdown of how we assess vegan milk brands across environmental, animal welfare and people criteria, visit our How We Rate page.

 Independent research into vegan milk